JiaqiLi404/SemiSupervisedObjectDetection/readme.md

 This is the source code of our HKU Master Degree graduation project.
-The project aims to do the archaeological sites segmentation to the remote sensing images, and there are numerous challenges different from traditional object segmentation tasks.
+The project aims to do the archaeological sites segmentation to the remote sensing images, and there are numerous challenges different from traditional object segmentation tasks, including large amount of unlabeled images, weakly supervised dataset, domain shift problem, etc.
-Our dataset can be downloaded at https://drive.google.com/drive/folders/1YyODJlOZvifnA3vXRuQgWSIMeumnnMbt?usp=sharing.
+The dataset can be downloaded at https://drive.google.com/drive/folders/1YyODJlOZvifnA3vXRuQgWSIMeumnnMbt?usp=sharing.

 ## Running